7 Things NOT to Do During Labor - Baby Chick

 3. Do NOT Feel Stuck

-If you’re unsure of what to do in each phase of labor, here are some great positions to help keep things moving:
+If you’re unsure what to try during each phase of labor, here are some helpful guides:

 4. Do NOT Hyperventilate or Hold Your Breath